Contents

 ChangeHero cooperates with the CDA to help curb criminal activity in the crypto space.
 If you were led here while tracking your stolen Bitcoin or crypto assets, get in touch with our support — we will try to help to the best of our ability.

 Was the advice in this article helpful?
 Let us know!
-Join the conversation on X, Facebook, Telegram, or the subreddit.
+Join the conversation on X, Facebook, or Telegram.
 Find even more content about crypto and blockchain on our blog.

 Frequently Asked Questions